The Purpose of MormonThink

 Another way to look at this

-Yet if someone that doesn't believe in the LDS church offers to show a LDS member that the LDS faith may be in error and wishes to provide evidence in the form of books, testimony and historical events that the member may not be aware of, he or she is met with a resounding "not interested" and we dismiss the evidence as false without ever examining it.
-We say the same thing we accuse the "close-minded" nonmembers of, saying "I know I'm right" and "I've seen this all before."
+Yet if someone offers to show an LDS member that the LDS faith may be in error and wishes to provide evidence in the form of books, testimony and historical events that the member may not be aware of, he or she is met with a resounding "Not interested" and we dismiss the evidence as false without ever examining it.
+We say the same thing we accuse the "close-minded" nonmembers of, saying, "I know I'm right," or, "I've seen this all before."

 We would ask that in this same manner of open-mindedness, we as Latter-day Saints provide others with the same courtesy of listening to what they have to say and truly examine their evidence just as we would want an investigator to give us a chance to present arguments and really consider the information before dismissing it.